Joel-Liju/HackTheNorthProject/README.md

 This chrom extension gets all the Github documentation headers and conveniently puts them in a side menu for you!

+<h2> Authors </h2>
-Authors: Joel Liju-Jacob, Rodrigo Vega, Yilu Liang, Samuel Ogunleye
+Joel Liju-Jacob, Rodrigo Vega, Yilu Liang, Samuel Ogunleye